petezh/ScreenReader/README.md

 # ScreenReader

 This is a VBA macro to convert Verbatim speech documents to a screen-reader accessible format.
-Please see the usage notes!
+Please read the usage notes!

 ### Usage Notes